North Wales: Definition

 There is no generally agreed definition of the boundaries and status of North Wales are undefined, and the boundary of North Wales with South or Mid Wales differs between organisations.
 It is strongly used culturally for comparison to the more urban South Wales.
 The most common definition for statistical and administrative purposes of North Wales consists of the six principal areas of: Isle of Anglesey, Conwy, Denbighshire, Flintshire, Gwynedd, and Wrexham.
 These have a combined estimated population in 2018 of 698,400 people.
 Under this definition, the area borders the principal areas of Ceredigion, Powys, and the rest of Wales to the south, England and its counties of Shropshire, and Cheshire to the east, and the Irish Sea to the north and west.
 Other definitions, especially historical, commonly include Montgomeryshire, one of the historic counties of Wales, to be part of North Wales, although as part of Powys it is more commonly considered Mid Wales today.
 The definitions of North and Mid Wales constantly overlap, with Meirionnydd (southern part of the modern principal area of Gwynedd) sometimes considered Mid Wales.

+Since 2025, the Office for National Statistics for its International Territorial Level classification, has used a "North Wales" ITL2 region comprising the six counties, or specifically the four ITL3 regions of Isle of Anglesey, Gwynedd, Conwy and Denbighshire, and Flintshire and Wrexham.